 The candidate must submit their case lists and summary sheets to the ABOG office electronically.
 The candidate must submit their case list, summary sheets and case list affidavit(s) electronically to the ABOG office through the Case List Entry System located on their Personal Home Page.
-All patients dismissed from their care in all hospitals and surgical centers between July 1, 2017 and June 30, 2018 must be listed.
+The case list program will become available for entry at the beginning of the collection cycle on the candidates personal home page.
+All patients dismissed from their care in all hospitals and surgical centers between July 1, 2018, and

+June 30, 2019, must be listed.
 During these 12 months of case collection, no more than 12 weeks away from clinical practice is allowed.

-Patient case lists that fail to provide the required information, include an insufficient number of patients, are inadequately or incompletely prepared, are not appropriately de-identified, or fail to provide sufficient breadth and depth of clinical problems may disqualify the candidate from admission to the Certifying examination.
+Patient case lists that fail to provide the required information, include an insufficient number of patients, are inadequately or incompletely prepared, are not appropriately de-identified, or fail to provide sufficient breadth and depth of clinical problems may disqualify the candidate from admission to the Certifying Examination.
 The candidate is personally responsible for the proper preparation, de-identified accuracy, and completeness of the case lists.

 The completeness and accuracy of submitted case lists are subject to audit by the ABOG.
 All audits will be conducted in accordance with the provisions of the HIPAA Privacy Rule.
-Permission to conduct onsite audits will be required of each candidate prior to final approval to take the Certifying Examination.
+Permission to conduct on-site audits will be required of each candidate prior to final approval to take the Certifying Examination.